If you’re looking to volunteer and connect with your community, check out our big fat list of charities in Singapore with a worthy cause.

-Very Special Arts Singapore, multiple locations including Bedok and Changi
+Art:Dis Singapore, multiple locations including Bedok and Bukit Merah

 Love horses and helping out?
 Combine the best of both worlds at Riding for the Disabled Association (RDA) Singapore.
-This amazing initiative provides hippotherapy (horse-riding therapy) to physically and mentally challenged children and adults – and we can’t think of a better place to volunteer.
+This initiative provides horse-riding therapy to physically and mentally challenged children and adults.
+And we can’t think of a better place to volunteer.
 Don’t fret if you don’t have any prior horse-riding experience, ’cause on-the-job training is provided.
 Group and individual volunteers above 16 are welcome to join.

 RDA Centre, 5 Jalan Mashhor, Singapore 299174

-HIV and AIDS are still controversial topics in Singapore, but you have the power to challenge the status quo.
-A volunteer at Action for AIDS begins with an outreach programme and can advance to a testing counsellor for the anonymous testing services.
-You can also turn your meaningful work into a career – just head to the job board for more information.
+HIV and AIDS are still controversial topics in Singapore.
+But you have the power to challenge the status quo.
+Volunteering at Action for AIDS begins with an outreach programme.
+You can then advance to a testing counsellor for the anonymous testing services.
+You can also turn your meaningful work into a career.
+Just head to the job board for more information.

 Action for AIDS, #03-01, 9 Kelantan Lane, Singapore 208628